The Delphi Club overlooks an idyllic beach called Rolling Harbour on the east coast of Great Abaco, about half an hour south of Marsh Harbour.

 Outside, the landscaped gardens feature bougainvillea, frangipani, oleander, hibiscus, ficus and a wide variety of palms and other shrubs.
 There’s an attractive infinity pool and patio with comfortable sun loungers.

 The Club’s food is some of the best in the Bahamas.
-The head chef has worked in several top restaurants in Europe.
+The head chef has worked in several top restaurants in Europe and the Caribbean.
 His food is simple, fresh and delicious, making optimal use of local ingredients.
 And the Lodge has an exceptional wine list that is very fairly priced.

 The Lodge is run in the style of a country house party, where the characters change from time to time.
-Everyone generally eats together at one big table from a set menu.
+Everyone generally eats together at one big table from a set menu, with limited choices.
 There are no bell hops or room service – it’s just a relaxed gathering of kindred spirits in a spectacular location with the best of everything.

 The Club is also popular with family or corporate groups wanting to take the whole lodge for a private but fully catered house party, perhaps to mark a special occasion.
 This can be a remarkably inexpensive option for a group of 12 to 16 people.